 I work not only with businesses from the Mykolaiv region.
 If you have offices in several cities or are planning regional expansion — we’ll build a system that scales.
 Among other locations I actively work with:

 If you have a specific request — fill in the contact form or write to email/Telegram (contacts in the website footer).
-The first consultation is free, up to 60 minutes long, in Zoom or Google Meet.
-We'll discuss your business, product goals, approximate budget and timeline.
-If you have an existing site — I'll do a quick express review and show 3–5 issues you can fix immediately, even before a full redesign.
+The first consultation is free, up to 60 minutes long.
+We’ll discuss your business, product goals, approximate budget and timeline.
+If you have an existing site — I’ll do a quick express review and show 3–5 issues you can fix immediately, even before a full redesign.

-I'm ready to design an interface for your business in Mykolaiv that works: reduces drop-offs, increases conversion, retains users for years, opens export markets.
-Not just a "pretty Figma file" but a working product tool, built on research, validated with real users, and ready to launch.
+I’m ready to design an interface for your business in Mykolaiv that works: reduces drop-offs, increases conversion, retains users for years.
+Not just a “pretty Figma file” but a working product tool, built on research, validated with real users, and ready to launch.